Add as a Google preferred source

-An external link is a hyperlink that points from your website to another domain, or from another domain to yours.
+An external link is a hyperlink that points from your website to another domain, or vice versa.
 It serves as a vote of confidence, endorsing the offerings of the linked platform and signaling to search engines and users that the linked page is worth a visit.

 While many users know the basic definition of the term, their external linking strategies are weak and inefficient.
 The result?
 They leave a lot of ranking potential on the table.

-This guide walks through the basics of what an external hyperlink really is, how search engines judge link quality, and how to build a powerful inbound link profile.
-It also covers tools to ease this process and how Contentpen helps you publish content that naturally attracts links.
+This guide walks through the basics of what an external hyperlink is, how search engines judge link quality, and how to build a powerful inbound and outbound link profile.

 So, let’s get started.